NavaraCloudServices/github-copilot-groundschool/Resources/README.md

 - Type `@copilotext-dev` in the chat to handle/run queries on/about Copilot extension.
 It also helps in developing your own extension(s).

-- Type `@teamsagent` this is an agent that help developer to develop an teams app.
+- Type `@teamsagent`.
+This is an agent that helps developers create Teams apps.

 - Type `@readme-api` in the chat to handle/run queries on/about README API output(s)/error(s).